Tosun (construction equipment): Use

-Tosun vehicles were used during the building of the Syria–Turkey barrier, the Operation Euphrates Shield, and Operation Idlib Shield.
+Tosun vehicles were used during the building of the Syria–Turkey barrier, Operation Euphrates Shield, and Operation Idlib Shield.
 In the ongoing Operation Olive Branch, 43 Tosun vehicles are in use.

 At the end of February 2018, it was reported that the United States and the United Arab Emirates showed interest in importing Tosun, which cost a sixth of that of similar vehicles deployed in the United States and Israel.